 The best method of screening depends on factors such as your age and risk for developing colon and rectal cancer.

 Screening Recommendations for Colorectal Cancer

 Screening recommendations for colon and rectal cancer differ based upon whether a patient is at average risk or high risk for the disease.
 The American Society of Clinical Oncology has developed guidelines for patients who are at average risk tend to have no family history of colorectal cancer and are, on average, fairly healthy.
-Beginning at age 50, both men and women should begin screening.
+The beginning age for colonoscopy for both men and women is 45.

 Here is a recommendation from ASCO based for physical exams in addition to annual FOBTs.

 - Flexible sigmoidoscopy, every 5 years or every 10 years with FIT or FOBT every year

 - Double-contrast barium enema (DCBE), every 5 years

 - Virtual colonoscopy, as often as your doctor recommends